FPGA + Zynq for Graphic Display Circuit

 After creating the project in Vivado and importing the source code, the hierarchy appears as shown below.

-, the interfaces of the various blocks are connected.
+At the top level, in Display.v, the interfaces of the various blocks are connected.

 The following sections explain the operation of each block.